ajarunthomas/notifier/README.md

 });
 ```

-If you want to include an image in the notification, the insert the img tag in the message area.
+If you want to include an image in the notification, then insert the img tag in the message area.

 ####EXAMPLE :
 ```